 Faculty and students at High Point University had grown accustomed to searching through multiple sites and services for resources.
-Now, with a single discovery platform, their library provides access to a wide range of electronic content.
+Now, with a single discovery platform, the library provides access to a wide range of e-content.
 The change has also made it easier for learners around the globe to find content available only in High Point's collections.

 Librarians at Bucknell University noticed that library materials purchased through standard acquisitions processes were used only about 20 percent of the time.
 Those requested directly by students and faculty?
 80+ percent.
 Librarians looked for a way to take advantage of this observation by dramatically streamlining the discovery-to-delivery process.